 By far the most common banking-type products offered by payment companies are multi-currency accounts/wallets or versions of basic current accounts.
 In Europe, e-money licenses have lowered the regulatory burden to offer these products.
 Many have paired this with a debit card to allow an easy way to spend the funds, others have simply leveraged existing card rails.
 Only Moneycorp, via its Moneycorp Bank, offers an interest bearing deposit account.

-Credit is much more specialised area.
-InstaReM, who plans to apply for a Singapore banking license, states lending services are what it wants a banking license for.
-But also in the same breath, acknowledges credit is a completely different skillset and balance sheet requirement and is already looking for credit partners.
+Credit is a much more specialised area.
+Instarem, which plans to apply for a Singapore banking license, states lending services are what it wants a banking license for.
+But it also, in the same breath, acknowledges credit is a completely different skillset and balance sheet requirement and is already looking for credit partners.